iilegacyyii/x32-BOF-Notes/README.md

 This cheat sheet assumes that the binary doesn't have ASLR enabled, meaning you can simply ret to a `jump esp` instruction and execute shellcode from there.

-To keep it simple, the steps of the Steps of this attack are as follows:
+To keep it simple, the steps of this attack are as follows:

 1. [Fuzzing](#Fuzzing)
 	- [Generating cyclic patterns](#generating-cyclic-patterns)